jpane24/OVtool/README.md

 scale (eps) recorded at three months.
 Higher values of eps indicate more emotional problems.
-Substance abuse researchers are particularly interested in whether or not treatment A reduces emotional problems more treatment B. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
+Substance abuse researchers are particularly interested in whether or not treatment A reduces emotional problems more than treatment B. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
 See (Dennis, 2003) for more details on this scale.

 Past research <ins style="color:red">(cite?)</ins> has indicated there